flooding during Hurricane Isabel in 2003

 Low-cost Federal flood insurance and the expectation of "free" Federal funding after a disaster reduced the pressure on homeowners to minimize risk.
 State/local government officials could encourage development in high-risk areas, since much of future disaster recovery costs would be funded by the Federal government.

 In 2012, the Biggert Waters Flood Insurance Reform Act finally modified flood insurance rates to reflect full risk, phasing out most subsidies.
 FEMA ended the old pattern of maintaining low, "grandfathered" rates when Flood Insurance Rate Maps were updated to reflect higher risks.
 Starting in 2012, FEMA began to apply new rates that reflected actual risk after adoption of a new Flood Insurance Rate Map, with the higher rates gradually phased in.6

-Cities in Hampton Roads could start now and replan/rezone areas at risk, to replace existing structures that might flood with open space (such as ballfields and waterfront parks) over the next 50 years.
-Reducing density of development in high-risk areas would be expensive, and alter tax revenues.
-Such a strategy requires either a long-term perspective, or a stimulus of some sort to alter current patterns of development.
+Cities in Hampton Roads could reduce long-term flooding costs by replanning/rezoning areas at risk to lower the number of structures that might end up in a future flood zone.
+In existing flood zones, cities could initiate a "retreat" strategy by acquiring existing structures that might flood and removing them.
+Over the next 50 years, now-developed land could become open space, ballfields and waterfront parks.
+The retreat option, reducing density of development in high-risk areas, would be expensive and reduce future property tax revenues.
+A retreat strategy requires either a long-term perspective, or a stimulus of some sort to alter current patterns of development.

 In 2012, an international insurance executive spoke at a forum on how climate change affects flooding risk, as part of the Old Dominion University Climate Change and Sea Level Rise Initiative.
 After a tour of Norfolk, she questioned why local governments are increasing risk by ignoring predictions of higher floodzones, approving new development in areas that will be affected if sea level rises:7